thorasine/ssc-flairbot/README.md

 * Using Riot Games' [Developer API](https://developer.riotgames.com/) the code is retrieved and checked for authenticity.

 Once these steps have been completed, the user is considered registered.
-From time to time, the user's rank is retrieved using the Riot API and a flair is composed and sent using Reddit's API.
+From time to time, the user's rank is retrieved using the Riot API and a flair is composed and sent using Reddit API.

 ## Screenshots
 <img src="https://i.imgur.com/IQCSWdN.jpg" width="45%"></img>&nbsp;&nbsp;&nbsp;<img src="https://i.imgur.com/woiRAWk.png" width="45%"></img>